tests-always-included/metalsmith-ancestry/README.md

         // Navigating member files of this folder.
         members: [ ... ],        // All file objects in the same folder.
+        memberIndex: 0,          // The current file's index in members array.
         firstMember: { ... },    // The first member (same as .members[0]).
         lastMember: { ... },     // The last member.
         nextMember: { ... },     // The next member in the list.